General Program Information

 Please visit our Curriculum page for a listing of all prerequisite courses.

-If you do not meet all of our admission requirements, we recommend taking prerequisite courses at the University of South Carolina or another four year institution as an undergraduate student.
+It is preferred that you complete any prerequisite courses at the University of South Carolina.
+Alternatively, applicants in this category can take the prerequisites at another four-year institution prior to starting the MACC program.
 Your performance in these courses, along with your retaking of any required entrance exams (GMAT, TOEFL/IELTS) will be important factors for your admission in a future term.

 Students completing prerequisite courses may take longer to complete the MACC program depending on the number of courses they are missing.

 Summer classes are not required, but may be necessary if you participate in fall recruiting.
 Students participating in recruiting (all students without a full-time job offer) are not allowed to take more than 4 classes during the fall semester.